 Here’s what I suggest you do.

 Admit to yourself that you messed up.
 You fell short of a goal that you set for your life.
-But how realistic was that goal?
+But before you do that, think about how realistic was that goal in the first place?
 Are you eliminating all indulgence from your life, turning food into an enemy?

 That’s a dangerous path; so perhaps you need to review and reassess your diet.

 Instead of being ultra-restrictive, set reasonable food boundaries and allow yourself some indulgences.

 If you are at a birthday party, it’s OK to eat cake and enjoy it.
 If you’re on a date, you’re allowed a guilt-free meal, with no consideration for calories.

 The schedule, food items, and quantities are up to you.
 The point is that you’re not eliminating all your favourite foods from your life; you’re simply removing their control over you.